clarabicalho/sandbox_shiny/README.md

 Contains example shiny applets for using DeclareDesign.

-  * DDwizard - Create a design step-by-step
+  * DDBuild - Create a design step-by-step from library of design steps.